yswcyswc/yswcyswc.github.io/_posts/2023-12-21-CMU course review.md

 - **15-122 Principles of Imperative Computation**: a cs core that exposes you to data structures.
 Concepts such as linked lists, stacks/queues and AVL rotations were interesting to learn, but the others not so much.
 The labs were okay, with the last few challenging to debug in C and the OH queues for those were around 2-3 hours long.
 The least enjoyable part of the course were the exams.
 I experienced stressful time constraints in all of the exams, and for the first exam, I remember leaving nearly 3 pages blank.
 When reviewing the marks I lost after the exam, I feel like most can be avoided if I just had more time.
 The median for all exams were in the low 70s and there were no curves for this course.
 _(I spent around 13-15 hours every week)_

-- **09-106 Modern Chemistry II**: a fairly easy chemistry core that covers thermo, kinetics, equilibrium, acids/bases...
+- **09-106 Modern Chemistry II**: a fair chemistry core that covers thermo, kinetics, equilibrium, acids/bases...
 The only concept that took a while to understand was pseudo rate law, but the test questions were relatively formulaic.
 The weekly quizzes (sometimes twice a week) and the 8pm recitations were annoying.
 Overall a chill class with generous grading.
 _(I spent around 7 hours every week)_

 - **73-102 Principles of Microeconomics**: an introductory microeconomics class that has a heavy focus on game theory and market competition.
 The first 1/3 was extremely light as it overlaps with IB economics.
 The rest is mathy with a lot of calculations and logic.
 I also found the questions to be highly hypothetical and theoretical with low correlation to real world cases or economic policies, which I enjoyed learning about in high school.
 Therefore, I wouldn't classify it as the most engaging or easiest gen-ed, but it did not take up much time for me.